andrebianchessi/msc/thesis/chapters/01_motivation.md

 Note that our end goal is not to assess the applicability of this technique to a specific problem, but to further investigate the technique itself to understand its potentials and limitations.
-For this reason, we only analyze Mass-Spring-Damper Systems (MSDSs).
+For this reason, we only analyze Mass-Spring-Damper Systems.
 Solvers for these systems have a small implementation overhead, which allows us to spend less effort on implementing FEM solvers for example.
 Besides, it's easy to generate arbitrarily simple/complex systems of this kind.